 As you’re starting to prepare for labour & birth, you might have heard about the benefits of an ‘active birth’.
-That to make your labour as effective as possible, you should be as active as possible during labour, using gravity and movement to help your baby engage and progress down.
+That to make your labour as effective as possible, you should be as active as possible during labour, using upright positions (UFO), gravity and movement to help your baby engage and progress down the pelvis.
 And that is true... to a certain extent.

 That's because:

-• Labours can be long journeys (especially the first time around) for which you need to preserve energy to help you go the distance
+• Labours can be long journeys (especially the first time around) for which it is essential to preserve energy to help you ‘go the distance’.
+Exhaustion is a key derailer of birth, often leading to many interventions that you might have wanted to avoid in the first place.

-So here are my 3 favourite positions that you can use to find rest - for a short or long while - during the first stage of labour.
+So here are 3 of my favourite positions for labour that you can use to find rest - for a short or long while - both during early labour and active labour.

 These are equally fabulous to adopt in late pregnancy to encourage your baby to move or stay into an optimal position (more on this in this other blog post!), or simply to enjoy a much-needed rest, of course!